vigneshshanmugam/perf-hints-plugin/README.md

 # perf-hints-plugin

+This Plugin will be deprecated once this PR is merged https://github.com/webpack/webpack/pull/3350

 Webpack plugin that provides hints for Performance.

 Attempt at providing warnings and errors while bundling JS/CSS in Webpack.
 Inspired from this [RFC](https://github.com/webpack/webpack/issues/3216).